- What is attachment

 Attachment issues can have long-lasting effects on an individual’s emotional well-being, relationships, and overall mental health.

-They can come from various factors, including the following5.
+They can result from various situations, including the following.5

 - Frequent caregiver changes